Written by Dr. Bhavya

 Yes, you heard it right!

-UTI symptoms show in different forms; some will even surprise you.
-Not recognising them can lead to getting delayed treatment and increased discomfort.
+UTI symptoms come in different forms; some will even surprise you.
+Not recognising them can lead to delayed treatment and increased discomfort.

 1. Unending Tiredness